mealaud/mealaud.github.io/content/hobbies/writing/of-mushrooms-moss-and-trees.md

 on the moss which protected it as it grew.
 {{%nl%}}{{%nl%}}

-Above all stands once stout sapling that ascended to tree-hood.
+Above all stands a once stout sapling that ascended to tree-hood.
 {{%nl%}}
 Its conception from the falling of a seed which thought no more of itself than the dirt it was buried in.
 {{%nl%}}{{%nl%}}